 Unless you’re a gym rat, whenever you lose weight it’s gonna be the combination of fat and muscle.
 Of course, we want to keep as much lean mass as possible because it is the main driver behind the high metabolic rate.

 With more muscle mass, you burn more calories.
 So one of the silver bullets for avoiding metabolic slowdown is to do strength training.

-Here is the example of the Mifflin metabolic rate equation.
+Here is an example of the Mifflin metabolic rate equation.

 Imagine you have two guys of the same age and the same height but different body weights.

-The problem with metabolic slowdown is that when the guy who weighs 100 kg drops down to 50 kg, his BMR will be 15-40% lower than the guy who is already at his 50 kg.
+The problem with metabolic slowdown is that when the person who weighs at baseline 100 kg and drops down to 50 kg, his BMR will be 15-40% lower than the guy who is already at his 50 kg.
 The drop will exceed the estimated BMR as adaptive thermogenesis (source).

 To some degree, this process also applies to radical calorie restriction.
 If we suddenly lower calorie intake, our body will reduce total daily energy expenditure and after going back to normal eating, we may gain the weight back.